plrguez/NBlood/od-assets/readme.pcexhumed.txt

         Show menu                       Select

-If joystick axis is detected then by default the left axis is used for moving and strafing and right axis for looking up/down and turning on.
+If joystick axises are detected then by default the left axis is used for moving and strafing and right axis for looking up/down and turning on.

-Mapped keys to game functions is saved in the '$HOME/.config/pcexhumed/pcexhumed_cvars.cfg' file.
+Mapped keys to game functions are saved in the '$HOME/.config/pcexhumed/pcexhumed_cvars.cfg' file.

-If a game funtion is mapped to two different keys then the game funtion is triggered when both keys are pressed at same time.
+If a game function is mapped to two different keys then the game funtion is triggered when both keys are pressed at same time.

 Keys are the correspond keyboard keys for each device.

+	Device/Button			Mapping Key
+	-------------		    -----------
+	D-Pad Up                Up
+	D-Pad Down              Down
+	D-Pad Left              Left
+	D-Pad Right             Right
+	Button A                LCtrl
+	Button B                LAlt
+	Button Y                LShift
+	Button X                Space
+	L1                      Tab
+	R1                      BakSpc
+	L2                      PgUp
+	R2                      PgDn
+	L3                      Kpad/
+	R3                      Kpad.
+	Select                  Escape
+	Start                   Enter
+	Power                   Home (In OpenDingux)
+	                        End (In RetroFW)

 I do not recommend to touch this file if you do not know exactly what to do.